A book’s title is its calling card. It needs to be memorable and should set the right expectations in terms of tone and content.

-Fast forward to present day, and the story of another author.
+Fast forward to the present day and the story of another author.
 Mike Fishbein was excited to title his newest work Pimp Your Book: How to Self-Publish a Bestseller on Amazon.
 “I thought it would add character and be attention-grabbing,” he said.
 Once he tested it on PickFu, however, “I learned that readers found it unappealing and tacky.”

 Here’s a sampling of the negative responses:

-I feel like “Pimp your…” is over done and a little bit dated now.
-It also implies a cheap way to do something, not a money saving or independent way to get something done.
+I feel like “Pimp your…” is overdone and a little bit dated now.
+It also implies a cheap way to do something, not a money-saving or independent way to get something done.

 I do not like [the] use of the word “pimp” as it’s juvenile and offensive.

 The name that Pimp Your Book was tested against, Your First Bestseller, ultimately became the book’s title.
 And that book sold over 400 copies in its first 10 days.